-1.1 An Occupational Health Strategy is in place as a supportive resource for teachers.
-The aim of this strategy is to promote the health of teachers in the workplace, with a focus primarily on prevention rather than cure.
-The Occupational Health Strategy comprises the Employee Assistance and Occupational Health Services for teachers.
+1.1 An Occupational Health Strategy is in place as a supportive resource for special needs assistants.
+The aim of this strategy is to promote the health of special needs assistants in the workplace, with a focus primarily on prevention rather than cure.
+The Occupational Health Strategy comprises the Employee Assistance and Occupational Health Services for special needs assistants.